Slim Dusty: Contributions of other songwriters

-Awards and honors
+Awards and honours

 In 1973, Dusty won Best Single at the inaugural Country Music Awards of Australia at the Tamworth Country Music Festival (McKean won Song of the Year as writer of "Lights on the Hill").
 By March 1976, Dusty had achieved 37 gold and two platinum records, more than any other Australian artist.

 Dusty and his wife were patrons of the National Truck Drivers' Memorial, located in Tarcutta, New South Wales.

 The general manager of the Grand Ole Opry in Nashville, Tennessee, Bob Whitaker, invited Dusty and his wife to perform in 1997, recognising 50 years of contributing to country music.

 The following January, Dusty was appointed an Officer of the Order of Australia for his service to the entertainment industry.

 Dusty recorded and released his 100th album, Looking Forward, Looking Back, in 2000 and became the first artist in worldwide commercial recording history to do so; second was Cliff Richard.
 All 100 albums were recorded with the same record label, EMI, making Dusty the first music artist in the world to record 100 albums with the same label.

 Dusty was appointed to sing "Waltzing Matilda" at the closing ceremony of the 2000 Summer Olympics; the whole stadium (officially 114,714 in attendance, the largest in Olympic history) sang along with him.